Unwanted Sides Of Rain, Cold And Snow Could Complicate Thanksgiving Travel

 This Thanksgiving, bitter — possibly record — cold could be served up alongside slices of turkey in the eastern U.S., while snow the day before could complicate travel on one of the busiest travel days of the year.
 Farther west, rain in the forecast could be disastrous for a region already devastated by wildfires.

-A cold front moving through the Northeast on Wednesday was spreading some light snow in New England and the northern mid-Atlantic, said David Roth, forecaster with the National Weather Service's Weather Prediction Center.
+A cold front moving through the Northeast on Wednesday was spreading some light snow in New England and the northern Mid-Atlantic, said David Roth, forecaster with the National Weather Service's Weather Prediction Center.

 "It really doesn't take all that much to become a problem on the roadways," Roth tells NPR.

-And when commuters and holiday travelers clog the roads even in fair weather, major cities can see up to a four-fold increase in traffic on the day before Thanksgiving, said AAA Public Relations Director Jeanette Casselano.
+And when commuters and holiday travelers clog the roads even in fair weather, major cities can see up to a fourfold increase in traffic on the day before Thanksgiving, said AAA Public Relations Director Jeanette Casselano.

 As motorists are sitting in traffic, at least they can think about how gas is several cents cheaper on average than last week, according to AAA.
 That puts it about on par with last Thanksgiving's average.